How does Medicaid work with Medicare to cover my health care costs?

 All states offer a variety of Medicaid programs and several can help people with Medicare.
-If you qualify for a Medicaid program (no matter which one), Medicaid can help pay for costs and services that Medicare does not cover.
+If you qualify for a Medicaid program, Medicaid can help pay for costs and services that Medicare does not cover.
 Medicare is the primary payer and Medicaid pays second.

 - For services that both Medicare and Medicaid can cover (such as doctors’ visits, hospital care, home care and skilled nursing facility care), Medicare will pay first and Medicaid will pay second, by covering your remaining costs, such as the Medicare coinsurances and copayments.

-- In many cases if you have Medicaid, you will automatically be enrolled in a Medicare Savings Program (the Qualified Medicare Beneficiary program or “QMB”).
-Also run through Medicaid, QMB will offer additional assistance by paying your Medicare Part B premium, deductibles, coinsurances and copayments.
+- In many cases if you have Medicaid, you will automatically be enrolled in a Medicare Savings Program (MSP).
+Also run through Medicaid, MSPs will offer additional assistance by paying your Medicare Part B premium.
+Depending on your income, you may qualify for one MSP called Qualified Medicare Beneficiary (QMB) which will pay for your Medicare deductibles, coinsurances and copayments.
 You will need to meet the guidelines for QMB eligibility in your state.

-- If you have Medicare, Medicaid and QMB, you should be able to go to any doctor or provider who takes Medicare, Medicaid or is in your Medicare private health plan’s network without having to pay the Medicare coinsurances or deductibles.
+- If you have Medicare and Medicaid, you should be able to go to any doctor or provider who takes Medicare and Medicaid without having to pay the Medicare coinsurances or deductibles.
+If you have a Medicare Advantage plan, you must also make sure the doctor you see is in your plan's network.
 You may still have to pay the Medicaid copayment for the service, depending on the rules in your state.
-However, if you go to see a provider who takes Medicare and Medicaid, the provider is most likely to bill correctly.
-If your provider bills you incorrectly, you should call your local State Health Insurance Assistance Program (SHIP)
+For Medicaid billing rules in your state, call your local State Health Insurance Assistance Program (SHIP).

-- Medicaid can cover much more long-term care than Medicare does.
-Medicare requirements for coverage of long-term care services, such as home care and skilled nursing facility (nursing home) services, are generally stricter than Medicaid’s and the coverage itself is much more limited.
+- Medicaid can cover much more long term care than Medicare does.
+Medicare requirements for coverage of long term care services, such as home care and skilled nursing facility services, are generally stricter than Medicaid’s and the coverage itself is much more limited.

 - Medicaid will also pay for medical services not covered at all by Medicare as long as they are covered by Medicaid.
 Such services may include routine dental services and transportation to and from doctors’ appointments.